mmahjoub5/KV-Edit/README.md

 ```

 # 👍🏻 Acknowledgements
 Our code is modified based on [FLUX](https://github.com/black-forest-labs/flux) and [RF-Solver-Edit](https://github.com/wangjiangshan0725/RF-Solver-Edit).
-Special thanks to [Wenke Huang](https://wenkehuang.github.io/) for their early inspiration and valuable contributions to this project.
+Special thanks to [Wenke Huang](https://wenkehuang.github.io/) for his early inspiration and valuable contributions to this project.

 # 📧 Contact
 This repository is currently under active development and restructuring.
 The codebase is being optimized for better stability and reproducibility.
 While we strive to maintain code quality, you may encounter temporary issues during this transition period.
 For any questions or technical discussions, feel free to open an issue or contact us via email at xilluill070513@gmail.com.